BATU KAPAL CONSERVATION PROGRAM

-WE CAN HELP ARRANGE A 2 WEEK VOLUNTEERING PROGRAM FROM $30 AUD A DAY.
+WE CAN HELP ARRANGE YOUR VOLUNTEERING PROGRAM FROM $30 US A DAY.

-OR COME WHEN IT SUITS YOU FOR THE TIME YOU HAVE AVAILABLE!
-OUR VOLUNTEERING RATES ARE 300.000 IDR A DAY(APPROX 20 EURO DAY OR $30 AUS) FOR YOUR FOOD AND ACCOMMODATION.
+COME WHEN IT SUITS YOU FOR THE TIME YOU HAVE AVAILABLE!

 WE DO NOT CHARGE AN ADDITIONAL FEE FOR OUR VOLUNTEER PROGRAM, ALL NET PROCEEDS FROM VOLUNTEERING ARE REINVESTED BACK INTO THE CONSERVATION PROGRAM